0xKoda/pwnd-GPT/README.md

 - Interacts with OpenAI GPT-3.5 for advanced assistance.
 - Identify and clear threats using command line tooling.

+*Note: Always check results for accuracy.
+GPT-4 may be used in due time to improve accuracy.*

 ## Installation

 1. Ensure you have Rust and Cargo installed on your system.
 If not, follow the [official installation guide](https://www.rust-lang.org/tools/install).